 2. Allow employees to take non-medical leave or to work from home

 Employees are more likely to lie about sick days when they not given any time off.
 Reports have shown that employees who have school-aged children are more likely to lie about being sick during school holidays because they are trying to deal with their parental responsibilities.
 By allowing your employees to take non-medical leave from work, you are giving them the time they need to put their affairs in order, and this will allow them to be more focused when they return to work.
 In the modern workplace, it is possible to allow employees to work from home on certain days.
 Employees who have the flexibility to work from home are less likely to call in sick, and they will still meet their quotas even if they are away from the office.
+Flexible hours or non traditional hours is another way that can help employees to balance their other commitments with their work commitments more easily, reducing the need for them to call in ‘sick’.

 3. Create a comfortable work environment